deckfln/x16-emulator/README.md

 The output will be `x16emu.exe` in the current directory.
 Remember you will also need a `rom.bin` as described above and `SDL2.dll` in SDL2's binary folder.

+### Windows Visual Studio 2022 Build

+This edition comes with a solution file and patches to compile under visual studio 2022

 Starting
 --------

-You can start `x16emu`/`x16emu.exe` either by double-clicking it, or from the command line.
+You can start `x16-emulator`/`x16-emulator.exe` either by double-clicking it, or from the command line.
 The latter allows you to specify additional arguments.

 * When starting `x16emu` without arguments, it will pick up the system ROM (`rom.bin`) from the executable's directory.
 * The system ROM filename/path can be overridden with the `-rom` command line argument.